conorbmurphy/galvanizereference/README.md

 **Pearson correlation** evaluates linear relationships between two continuous variables.
 The **Spearman correlation** evaluates the monotonic relationship between two continuous or ordinal variables without assuming the linearity of the variables.

 ## Statistics ##

 Statistics is the study of the collection, analysis, interpretation, presentation, and organization of data.
 There are two general camps: frequentist and Bayesian.
+Bayesians are allowed to impose prior knowledge onto their analysis.
+The difference between these two camps largely boils down to what is fixed versus what is not.
+Frequentists think that data are a repeatable random sample where the underlying parameters remain constant.
+Bayesians, by contrast, believe that the data, not the underlying parameters, are fixed.
+There is an argument that the two camps are largely similar if no prior is imposed on the analysis.
+Bayseian statistics require a lot of computationally intense programming.

+* Frequentist:
+** Point estimates and standard errors
+** Deduction from P(data|H0), by setting α in advance ** P-value determines acceptance of H0 or H1
+* Bayesian:
+** Start with a prior π(θ) and calculate the posterior π(θ|data) ** Broad descriptions

 ### Key Definitions ###